elizabethdaly/pands-project/README.md

 ## Analysis
 The Python script **get-data.py** reads the csv file containing the data set and does some basic analysis.
 I import the modules I need for data analysis and plotting: Pandas, NumPy and matplotlib.
 The csv file is then read into a DataFrame - the basic data format for Pandas.
 Each row of a DataFrame represents a sample of data, with each column containing a different variable; the format is therefore compatible with the Iris Data Set we are investigating for this project.
 I use various **Pandas** functions as follows:
-* .head() to look at the first few lines.
+* .head() to look at the first few lines of the data set.
 * .dtypes to find the data types of each column.
-* .shape to find the (number of rows, number of columns) in the dataframe.
+* .shape to find the number of rows and columns in the dataframe.
 * .columns to find the labels of each column.
 * .describe() to generate some descriptive statistics for each column of numeric data.
 The output of describe() is another dataframe.